mrWD/ai-prompt-suggester-extension/README.md

 ## Usage

-1. Open any supported chat (ChatGPT, Gemini, Claude, or Le Chat)
+1. Open any supported chat (ChatGPT, Gemini, Claude, Perplexity, Grok, Mistral, or Le Chat)
+2. Look for the 💡 button:
+   - On Gemini: The button appears after the last toolbox item
+   - On Claude: The button appears in the input area toolbar
+   - On Perplexity: The button appears in the input toolbar
+   - On Grok: The button appears after the "Think" button
+   - On Mistral: The button appears in the input toolbar
-2. Look for the 💡 button next to the system hint button
+   - On other platforms: The button appears next to the system hint button
 3. Click the button to open the prompt suggestions modal
 4. Select a prompt from the list
 5. Fill in the required fields: